Naspers co-leads $14.5M extension round in mobility startup WhereIsMyTransport – TechCrunch

 Many people in emerging markets depend on informal public transport to move across cities.
 But while there are ride-hailing and bus-hailing applications in some of these cities, there’s a dire need for journey-planning apps to improve mobility for users and reduce the time they spend commuting.

-South African startup WhereIsMyTransport is one such company filling that gap for now.
+South African-founded startup WhereIsMyTransport is one such company filling that gap for now.
 Today, it is announcing a $14.5 million Series A extension to continue its expansion across emerging markets; the company already has a presence in South Africa and Mexico.

 Naspers, via its investment arm, Naspers Foundry, co-led the investment with Cathay AfricInvest Innovation Fund.
 According to Naspers, the size of its check was $3 million.
 Japan’s SBI Investment also participated in the round.

-The extension round is coming a year after WhereIsMyTransport received a $7.5 million Series A investment from VC firms and strategic investment from Google, Nedbank, and Toyota Tsusho Corporation (TTC).
+The extension round is coming a year after WhereIsMyTransport received a $7.5 million Series A investment from VC firms and strategic investment from Google, Nedbank and Toyota Tsusho Corporation (TTC).

 Devin de Vries, Chris King and Dave New started the company in 2015.
 As a mobility startup, WhereIsMyTransport maps formal and informal public transport networks.
-The company then uses data gotten to improve the public transport experience, making commute safe and accessible.
+The company then uses data gotten to improve the public transport experience, making commuting safe and accessible.

 In addition to this, WhereIsMyTransport licenses some of this data to governments, DFIs, NGOs, operators, and third-party developers.
 It claims this is done for research, analytics, insights and consumer and enterprise solutions purposes.